The birth of the first England batsman to make 10,000 Test runs

-The one-day international between India and Sri Lanka at Indore was the first international match to be called off because of an unsafe pitch.
-Sri Lanka chose to bat but appealed to the umpires as early as the third over, to the annoyance of Madhya Pradesh officials.
+The one-day international between India and Sri Lanka in Indore was the first international match to be called off because of an unsafe pitch.
+Sri Lanka chose to bat but appealed to the umpires as early as the third over, to the annoyance of the local Madhya Pradesh cricket association officials.

 The first Christmas Day's play in any first-class match: Hawkes Bay v Wellington in Napier.

 1872 Charlie Smith (South Africa)